BrowserStackCE/browserstack-examples-aa-cucumber-testng/README.md

 ## Configuration

-This repository allows you to to use configuration files similar to the following to run your Appium tests on various platforms including on-premise devices, devices running on an on-prem grid or remote elenium grid.
+This repository allows you to to use configuration files similar to the following to run your Appium tests on various platforms including on-premise devices, devices running on an on-prem grid or remote Selenium/Appium grid.

 ```yml
 driverType: cloudDriver